1999 - Ph.D., University of California, Santa Barbara

 My research studies the way in which the American Civil War influenced British discussions concerning politics, society, nationality, race, and military affairs.
 In my more recent work, I argue that the post-colonial nature of the antebellum Anglo-American relationship influenced the way in which British commentators perceived America's greatest crisis.
 To read a more detailed description of my research, please see my personal faculty website.

 My teaching revolves mainly around modern European history (with an emphasis on Britain and France) and military history.
 The following courses constitute my normal teaching rotation.
-For more information, please see my personal faculty website.
+For more information, regarding my teaching interests visit my personal faculty website.

-"Ambivalent Nation: How Britons Imagined the American Civil War" (Louisiana State University Press, forthcoming, June 2018).
+"Ambivalent Nation: How Britons Imagined the American Civil War" (Louisiana State University Press, June 2018).

 - "'Democracy on Its Trial': The Hoary Question of the American Civil War and British Reform," in The Civil War in a Global Context, ed.
 Peter Stearns (Richmond, VA: Virginia Sesquicentennial of the American Civil War Commission, 2015).